 Construction & Engineering

 Scott regularly advises and appears in construction and engineering disputes in the Technology and Construction Court, and in adjudication and arbitration proceedings.
 He represented the defendant in the case of Young v Bemstone Limited EWHC 2651, which involved the interpretation of certain sections of the Party Wall Act and the entitlement to damages of an innocent party under that Act.
 He successfully represented the project manager in London Borough of Bromley v Heckel EWHC 3606 (TCC), persuading Edwards-Stuart J to strike out the claim form issued against him.
-He enjoys the challenge of grappling with the technical issues raised in heavy TCC cases, which in his cases have included the reasons for the failure of: a swimming pool installation, a concrete screed floor, a piled underpinning system and a passive cooling system within a large office development, a complex steel roof, a steel-framed extension to a luxury domestic cliff-top property, and the weather tightness of a new-build gothic-style mansion.
+He enjoys the challenge of grappling with the technical issues raised in heavy TCC cases, which in his cases have included the reasons for the failure of: a swimming pool installation, a concrete screed floor, a piled underpinning system, a passive cooling system within a large office development, a complex steel roof, a steel-framed extension to a luxury domestic cliff-top property, and the weather tightness of a new-build gothic-style mansion.

 Scott has been involved in construction disputes ranging from very large and well-known projects which have gone awry in well-publicised circumstances, to smaller scale domestic disputes.
 He has advised on the interpretation of key provisions of various JCT contracts including the provisions relating to nominated sub-contractors and materials.
 He regularly appears for and against construction professionals, including architects, surveyors, planning consultants and rights to light surveyors, structural engineers and project managers.

 Scott was instructed with Patrick Lawrence QC on the successful prosecution of complaints on behalf of the Accountants Joint Disciplinary Scheme against company auditors and in-house company accountants, has appeared before the Council of Licensed Conveyancers’ Disciplinary committee and has been instructed to prosecute serious complaints on behalf of the Chartered Institute of Public Finance and Accountancy, involving public authority leasing arrangements, NHS trust financial management and local council financial improprieties.